CN-TU/ntarc-spec/docs/result.rst

 * ``"data_description"``
   the nature of the paper is mostly descriptive.
 Authors try to explain the Internet, network traffic or a significant part of it by exploring and depicting one or some datasets.

+.. todo:: what is exactly the difference between algorithm and methodology/framework?

 Example:

 .. code-block:: none